EGjoni/DRUGS/README.md

 ### What kind of DRµGs can I use?
-While not an exhaustive list of the DRµGs that are theoretically possible, this repo provides implementations and experimental data for five types of DRµGs.
+While [not an exhaustive list](https://github.com/EGjoni/DRUGS/blob/main/porting/A%20Guide%20to%20Making%20DRUGS.md) of the DRµGs that are theoretically possible, this repo provides implementations and experimental data for five types of DRµGs.
 These are H, Q, K, V, and A; which inject noise into the Hidden state inputs, Query, Key, Value, and Attention head outputs, respectively.

+You can get a sense of their effects on Llama-30B, Llama2-7B, and Mistral-7B variants over a range of experiments and dosages [using this interactive page](https://egjoni.github.io/DRUGS/sample_generations/).

 ### How do I use DRµGs?